openedx/edx-documentation/en_us/install_operations/source/platform_releases/ficus.rst

 Upgrading a Native Installation
 ===============================

-If you installed Open edX using the `Open edX Native Installation`_, you can upgrade from one Ficus release to another by re-running those steps using your desired Ficus tag as the new value for ``OPENEDX_RELEASE``.
+If you installed Open edX using the `Legacy Open edX Native Installation`_, you can upgrade from one Ficus release to another by re-running those steps using your desired Ficus tag as the new value for ``OPENEDX_RELEASE``.